Clifford Neural Layers for PDE Modeling: Clifford neural layers

 \paragraph{Implementation of $Cl_{3,0}(\R)$ layers.} Analogously to the 2-dimensional case, we can implement a 3D Clifford CNN layer using Equation~\ref{eq:app_geometric_product_3d}, where $\{b_0$, $b_1$, $b_2$, $b_{12}$, $b_{13}$, $b_{23}$, $b_{123}\}$ correspond to 8 different kernels representing one 3D multivector kernel, i.e. 8 different convolution layers, and $\{a_0$, $a_1$, $a_2$, $a_{12}$, $a_{13}$, $a_{23}$, $a_{123}\}$ correspond to the scalar, vector, bivector, and trivector parts of the input multivector field.
+Convolution layers for different $3$-dimensional Clifford algebras change the signs in the geometric product.